vdugeri/UrbanDictionary/README.md

 the use of simple and basic programming concepts.

 #Design

-*classes
+*Classes
  - Dictionary: The main dictionary
- - ModifyDictionary: The data access layer, responsible for performing CRUD operations on the dictionary.
+ - DictionaryManager: The data access layer, responsible for performing CRUD operations on the dictionary.
  - RankWords: Returns a word count in descending order of words used in sample sentences in the dictionary